Phenzic/technical-writing-bounty/drafts/build_a_dao_on_fuel/draft.md

 ### Executing a Proposal

-When a DAO members propose changes to the organization's operations, and these proposals are voted upon by the community.
+When a Dao members propose changes to the organization's operations, and these proposals are voted upon by the community.
 Once a proposal has garnered sufficient approval, it needs to be executed to enact its changes.

 Inside the execute function, the proposal's details are retrieved from storage.
 It checks that the proposal has not been executed already, has passed its deadline, and meets the required acceptance percentage.
 Once verified, the proposal's executed flag is set to true to mark it as completed.